 The M.S. in biotechnology is a 36-credit degree program that prepares you for a variety of opportunities in this rapidly growing field, which deals with the implementation of the latest technological developments in industry, medicine, and agriculture.
 You will receive training and experience in the areas of molecular biology, plant and animal tissue culture, gene expression, protein chemistry and recombinant DNA technology using state-of-the-art instrumentation.
 You may also choose from a variety of electives in other areas, such as immunology, electron microscopy, microbial ecology, evolution, pharmacology, molecular biology of diseases, bioethics, virology etc.

-All students are required to complete a course in Independent study or Independent reading and pass an exit examination.
+All students are required to complete a course in Independent study or Independent reading.
 A paper summarizing your findings from you’re research or independent reading and an oral presentation before a faculty panel will constitute the final exit exam.

 Financial aid is available in the form of Graduate Assistantship, and departmental scholarships to a limited number of graduate students.